deic-dk/DDPS/docs/API.md

 | tcpflags          | Flags     | Valid TCP flags, see note                    | 128 chars             |

 Notes:

-  - `packetlength`: Minimum header size is 20, 1 required for data, maximum is 65535.
-In practice all small packages are padded to 64 bit and large packages split in segments.
+  - `packetlength`: The IPv4 minimum header size is 20 bytes (header without data), maximum is 65535 bytes.
+As the minimum ethernet frame size is 64 bytes all packages are padded to that size.
+The reason this was originally done with Ethernet was to ensure a minimum frame length on the wire so that collisions could be reliably detected by all devices even with shared cables, see [ethernet frames](https://en.wikipedia.org/wiki/Ethernet_frame) and [stackexchange](https://networkengineering.stackexchange.com/questions/34189/minimum-ethernet-frame-is-64-bytes-why-the-payload-must-be-padded-to-at-least-4/34191).
-  - `thenaction`:  One of `accept`, `discard`, `rate-limit 9600`, `rate-limit 19200` or `rate-limit 38400`
+  - `thenaction`:  One of '`accept`', '`discard`', '`rate-limit 9600`', '`rate-limit 19200`' or '`rate-limit 38400`' (without the quotes)
   - `fragmentencoding`: One or more of `is-fragment`, `dont-fragment`, `first-fragment`, `last-fragment` and `not-a-fragment`
   - `tcpflags`: One or more of `fin`, `syn`, `rst`, `push`, `ack` and `urgent`